lorddev/devlords-org/org/what-we-do.md

 Our most valuable services involve the implementation of process improvements and continuous-integration methods:
 * Implementing a Git source-control strategy
 * Implementing TeamCity and SonarQube for automated builds and testing.

+If you'd like to join our team, or if you find yourself needing our services, please email aaron@lorddesign.net.